noflo/noflo-assembly/Readme.md

 ## Goals

   - Build your application like a real world production
-  - Make development with [NoFlo](https://noflojs.org) more fun
+  - Make development with [NoFlo](https://noflojs.org) more fun by reducing component boilerplate and the complexity of graphs
-  - Follow best practices to avoid common pitfalls
+  - Follow best practices for concurrency, error handling, etc. to avoid common pitfalls
   - ES6-first

 ## Documentation